dakeryas/deadbeef-dr-meter/README.md

 ## Runtime configuration
 ### DR value formatting
-The printing of the dynamic range values can be customised by changing the default formatting string in "Plugins/Dynamic Range Meter", e.g.
+The printing of the dynamic range values can be customised by changing the default formatting string `dr_meter.format` in the DeaDBeeF config file (or graphically under "Plugins/Dynamic Range Meter"), e.g.
 ```
 DR%-5.2f %10.2f dB %8.2f dB
 ```